Cloud Controller Blobstore Configuration

 droplets:

-blobstore_type: fog
+blobstore_type: storage-cli

 droplet_directory_key: YOUR-S3-DROPLET-BUCKET